sysown/proxysql/doc/release_notes/ProxySQL_v1.4.4.md

 * It is now possible to configure ProxySQL to call an external script in case proxysql daemon terminates not gracefully.
 See [execute_on_exit_failure](https://github.com/sysown/proxysql/wiki/Configuration-file#general-variables)
 * added support for `utf8mb4_0900_ai_ci` (MySQL 8)
 * added new algorithm to limit the number of new connections per second to backends, controlled by variable variable `mysql-throttle_connections_per_sec_to_hostgroup`
+* added support for monitoring replication lag using Percona heartbeat table instead of Seconds_Behind_Master #1248
+* added new Admin command LOAD ADMIN VARIABLES FROM CONFIG #1075
+* added new variable `mysql-autocommit_false_is_transaction` , to consider `autocommit=0` as a transaction #1256

 Bug fixes:
 * Connection Pool: do not terminate connections in case of errors due to read-only variable #1194